-Although there are many insecticides available, these might not be efficient until you see what is eating the hydrangea.
-But, if your plant’s leaves are brown, spotted, and discolored, the issue may be fungal and might need to use specific fungal treatments, or remove the leaves entirely.
+Although many insecticides are available, these might not be efficient until you see what is eating the hydrangea.
+But, if your plant’s leaves are brown, spotted, and discolored, the issue may be fungal and need specific treatment, or remove the leaves entirely.

 What Can I Spray On My Hydrangeas?

-A solution of water and insecticidal soap works against the most common hydrangea pests.
+A water and insecticidal soap solution works against the most common hydrangea pests.
 There are also organic and chemical pesticides that are designed to protect against pests, as well as natural pesticides like neem oil.
 For mold, you would need a fungal spray.

 Should I Cut Damaged Leaves Off Hydrangea?

 If there are any infected or dying parts of your hydrangea, remove them cleanly so that the plant can recuperate and redirect its energy toward new growth.
-Although cutting off damaged leaves does make the plant initially weaker, it will recuperate better than if it were hampered by pests.
+Although cutting off damaged leaves does weaken the plant, it will recover better than if pests hampered it.

 Finding Out What’s Eating Your Hydrangeas